 Chapter I. Following The Nuance Flow

-■ IDENTIFYING THE DOMINANT FUNCTION
+■ IDENTIFYING THE DOMINANT ENERGY REGION

 ›Step 1.
 Identifying the Nuance